newchuyalong/libgdx-learning/Deploying-your-application.md

 Prerequisites:
  * An OSX machine with Xcode installed (or the equivalent Hackintosh) and an Apple developer license account all established and paid for
- * Your app is configured in `itunesconnect.apple.com` and is in *Ready to Upload Binary* mode
+ * Your app is configured in `itunesconnect.apple.com` with a version number that matches your `ios/robovm.properties` file
  * You have a matching distribution certificate set up at `developer.apple.com` per usual

 On your build machine, open Xcode, go to `Preferences -> Accounts`, provide your login and choose *View Details*.
 Tap the "Recycle" button at bottom left.
 This will download all necessary certificates to a place that the RoboVM Eclipse plugin expects to find them.
 Click *Done* and exit Xcode.